kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 💥 2.
 What are features of `Java Script` ❓

-  - 🎯 Some key features of Java Script
+  - 🎯 Some key features of Java Script :

-    - 👍It is a `client side` scripting language.
+  - 🎯It is a `client side` scripting language.

-    - 👍It is `interpreted` and `dynamically` typed.
+  - 🎯It is `interpreted` and `dynamically` typed.

-    - 👍It supports `object oriented programming`.
+  - 🎯It supports `object oriented programming`.

-    - 👍It provides a rich set of build in `functions` and `libraries`.
+  - 🎯It provides a rich set of build in `functions` and `libraries`.

     ---